 Biodiversity data.

 We used species distribution models for 72 bird species as our conservation features (Supplementary Table 1).
 The distribution models were based on data from eBird, a citizen-science effort that has produced the largest and most rapidly growing biodiversity database in the world (Hochachka et al. 2012, Sullivan et al. 2014).
-From the 2013 eBird Reference Dataset (http://ebird.org/ebird/data/download) we used a total of 12081 checklists in our study area, then filtered these checklists to retain only those <1.5 hours in duration, <5 km travelled, and a maximum of 10 visits to a given location (unpublished R code; Hochachka, pers. com.).
-Sampling locations <100 m apart were collapsed to one location, yielding 5470 checklists from 2160 locations, visited from 1-10 times and 2.53 times on average.
-The R package unmarked v.
-0.9-9 (Fiske and Chandler 2011) provided the framework for all species models, which necessarily include two parts: occupancy and detection (Mackenzie et al. 2002).
+From the 2013 eBird Reference Dataset (http://ebird.org/ebird/data/download) we used a total of 12,081 checklists in our study area, then filtered these checklists to retain only those <1.5 hours in duration, <5 km travelled, and with a maximum of 10 visits to a given location (unpublished R code; Hochachka, pers. com.).
+Sampling locations <100 m apart were collapsed to one location, yielding 5,470 checklists from 2,160 locations, visited from 1-10 times and 2.53 times on average.
+The R package unmarked (version 0.9-9; Fiske and Chandler 2011) provided the framework for all species distribution models, which necessarily include two parts: occupancy and detection (Mackenzie et al. 2002).
 For further details on biodiversity data see Rodewald et al. (XXXX).

 Cadastral layer and land cost.